 Jeanne Thum (Chief Financial Officer) served as Chief Financial Officer with SIL in Papua New Guinea from 2007-2014.
 After returning to the U.S, Jeanne began working as Director of Funding for SIL International and part-time as CFO of SIL LEAD.
 Before joining SIL, she was CFO of a Columbia Road Health Services in Washington, DC for two years.
 Prior to that position she served for 13 years in a variety of financial and administrative positions with the Institute of International Education.
 Jeanne holds an M.A. in International Education from American University.

-Robert Waliaula (Africa Partnership Coordinator) assists SIL LEAD by looking for new partners in Africa and relating to and maintaining existing partnerships with other organizations.
+Robert Waliaula (Africa Partnership Coordinator) assists SIL LEAD by looking for new partners in Africa and relating to and maintaining existing partnerships.
 He is also involved in business development work within the African context and also serves the SIL East Congo group on a part-time basis as the project funding coordinator.
 Prior to joining SIL LEAD on a half-time basis, he worked for 6 years as the SIL Africa institutional funding coordinator.
 In that capacity his main role was to advocate for institutional funding and helped build the institutional funding capacity of SIL entities in Africa.
 Roberts’ strengths are in project management, M&E, partnership development, and advocacy.
 He holds an MBA degree from Jomo Kenyatta University, Kenya.